Cindy and Barrett with RV in Montrose

 Squirt

-When Vodka passed in the fall of 2020, the same clinic where we had to have her put down had adoptable kittens.
+When Vodka passed, the clinic where we had to put her down had adoptable kittens.
 We had friends in big cities who were trying to adopt pets and having the most challenging time.
 We took it as a sign and adopted our dear Dakota!

 Barrett and Marty first meeting